 A will only takes effect on the death of the person who made it and can be revoked at any time before then.

-The alternative to having a valid will is to be intestate.
+If you don't have a valid will you are said to be intestate.
 This means that neither you nor anyone else – except the law – has control over what happens to your property after your death.
 This is not an ideal situation, for many reasons.
 See more on our page about Avoiding intestacy.

 Of course, there’s a little more to it than that!